TakosThings/Metro-for-Discord/README.md

 ## Configure
 ### Required
 * Discord's dark theme must be selected from the Appearance tab in User Settings.
-* BetterDiscord users must also disable 'Dark Mode' and 'Blue Mode' in BetterDiscord's settings.
+* BetterDiscord users must also disable the following options;
+  * Dark Mode
+  * Normalise Classes
+  * Public Servers

 ### Variables
 The theme has some variables which can be changed by editing the CSS file